 The creator of this design has used a modern and trendy-looking bootstrap tabs design.
-Bright colors are used to clearly indicate the selected tabs, plus you have plenty of content areas to add long content.
-The animation effect is used for both the tabs and the content, so you get a complete design in this example.
-If you are making an interactive website with a modern design, this Sex Tabs design will be a good choice.
+Bright colors are used to indicate the selected tabs clearly, plus you have plenty of content areas to add long content.
+The animation effect is used for both the tabs and the content, so this example gives you a complete design.
+If you make an interactive website with a modern design, this Sex Tabs design will be a good choice.
 The code script is structured properly to let the developers easily understand the code and use it on their design.
-By making a few adjustments to the code you can use this design your website or mobile applications.
+By making a few adjustments to the code, you can design your website or mobile applications.

 Breadcrumbs & Tabs

 The designer of this design has beautifully combined the breadcrumbs and tabs.
 When you move to the next page, the previous pages are added as a tab on the left side of the screen.
-Different colors are used to clearly distinguish each page from others.
-If you are planning to use tabs for the application setup process, this one would be a good choice.
-The only shortcoming in the default design is other page breadcrumbs vanishes when you move to the previous pages.
-For example, when I jump from tab five to tab two, the tab three and the tab four vanishes along with tab five.
+Different colors are used to distinguish each page from others clearly.
+If you plan to use tabs for the application setup process, this one would be a good choice.
+The only shortcoming in the default design is other page breadcrumbs vanish when you move to the previous pages.
+For example, when I jump from tab five to tab two, tab three and tab four vanishes along with tab five.
 The user has to click the next button to go to the next tabs.
-Other than that this is a cool concept that can perform well.
+Other than that, this is a cool concept that can perform well.

 In this tab design example, the creator has given you tab animation.
 Rather than simply keeping tabs, you can add animation to it.
 Especially if you are making a modern website with trendy elements, effects like this will give an authentic experience to the users.
 As the name implies, an elastic movement is used for the tab indicator.
 The tab indicator smartly shrinks and expands based on the text length.
-All the basic refinements are done by the creator itself.
+The creator itself does all the basic refinements.
 Hence, you can easily work with this code snippet and use it on your project.

 Tab Switch Animation

 In the previous Elastic tab animation, we have seen animated tab indicators.
 In this example, the creator has used switching animation effect for the page.
-The entire page is moved smoothly towards the edges which gives a fluid look to the entire application.
+The entire page is moved smoothly towards the edges, giving a fluid look to the entire application.
 As you can see, this concept is made for mobile applications, hence moving pages to the edges of the screen will give a natural look to the interface.
-To make this flexible design the developer has used Bootstrap 4 framework, HTML5, and CSS3 scripts.
+The developer has used Bootstrap 4 framework, HTML5, and CSS3 scripts to make this flexible design.